 A: There are many ways to achieve a lime plaster finish over painted drywall.
 The first issue to address is who is going to do the work?
 If you hire a good plasterer then they should know how to approach this issue.
 Even still, you could enlighten them with new products that they may not know about, that you have discovered in your research.
 If you are a more “do it yourself” kind of person with some trowel experience than you might be surprised what kinds of finishes you can achieve with a little bit of practice on some 12″ x 12″ sample boards.

-You should begin with a clean sound surface, free of any soaps or detergents and of course with no peeling or flaking paint.
+To begin applying plaster over drywall, start with a clean sound surface, free of any soaps or detergents and of course with no peeling or flaking paint.
 A quality finish is only as good as the quality of what is beneath it.
 Then simply trowel apply Takcoat™ evenly over the entire wall 1/16th to 1/8th inch thick.
 This will act as a transition coat from paint to plaster.
 Takcoat™ uses hydraulic lime and natural additives to achieve a bond that can stick to glass, ensuring a good bond to the painted wall.
 Once the transition coat of Takcoat™ has cured for a about 3 days, a second coat of lime can be applied to achieve the finish.
 Depending on the what the kind of finish is desired another coat of lime can be applied, or even three, four or five.
 It all depends on what you or the client wants.

 If a rough finish or soft-sanded finish is desired than Ecologic™ Mortar in either coarse or fine sand can be applied.
 If a fine polished, finish is desired than NHL 2 can be applied paper-thin in multiple coats to create depth to the finish, which is polished with black soap diluted with water. all of the products mentioned can be blended together to make the right finish for you or the client.
 Custom colors can be matched for you, or you can add your own iron oxide or natural lime proof pigments.